hMatoba/Piexif/doc/_build/html/_sources/functions.txt

     im.save("out.jpg", exif=exif_bytes)

 Properties of piexif.ImageIFD help to make 0thIFD dict and 1stIFD dict. piexif.ExifIFD is for ExifIFD dict. piexif.GPSIFD is for GPSIFD dict. piexif.Interoperability is for InteroperabilityIFD dict.

+.. note:: ExifTag(34665), GPSTag(34853), and InteroperabilityTag(40965) in 0thIFD automatically are set appropriate value.
+.. note:: JPEGInterchangeFormat(513), and JPEGInterchangeFormatLength(514) in 1stIFD automatically are set appropriate value.
+.. note:: If 'thumbnail' is contained, '1st' must be contained -- and vice versa.

 insert
 ------